chendetong1993/Collection-System/Readme.md

 ## Project description ##

-This project is a module for recycling data in a remote collection system.
+This project is a module for recycling data from a collection system.
 By using this, you can automatically download files from a remote linux system and then delete downloaded files on that remote linux system.